LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     Identified 3 eigenray(s).

+As with the :code:`prop` simulations, atmospheric data is ingested and interpolated to define the propagation medium and the parameter summary provides an overview of the run settings.
 The methodology of infraGA/GeoAc's eigenray search is separated into two stages.
 In the initial stage, rays are launched in the direction from the source to the receiver at increasing inclination angles.
 Once a pair of rays are identified which pass over the receiver range, the LM algorithm is used to search for the exact eigenray.
 The search is the resumed from the launch angle that triggered the LM search and these steps are repeated until the maximum inclination angle is reached.
 The search then begins with an increased number of ground reflections and continues until the maximum number of such reflections is reached.

 Discuss turning the :code:`--verbose` option off...